fernandokosh/redmine_time_tracker/README.markdown

 To track time referring an issue, you can use the context menu (right click in the issues list) in the issue list to start or stop the timer.

+## What's what?

+The Plugin is intendet to help us create invoices for customers.
+This requires the separation of time that was spent and time that is booked.
+Only booked times can be billed.

+###Time Tracker

+The Stop-Watch.
+Time you spent get's "generated" by the Tracker

+###Time Log

+A time log is a spent amount of time.
+If you stop the tracker, a time log is created.
+A time log has nothing attached to it.
+To add this time to issues or projects, you **book** time.
+If you enable Redmine's own time management you can are able to access these logs.
+Be aware that you should not edit time logs outside the interface provided by the plugin.

+###Time Booking

+A booking is time that is actually connected to a task (project or issue).
+To create a booking, you book time from a time log.
+You are not forces to spent the whole time of a single booking, you can divide as you wish.
+The only limitation is, that you cannot book more time than what was logged.

+###Settings

+The plugin offers a list of settings at the Redmine roles and permission settings page.
+You can set the size and file for a logo to be displayed at the report in the Redmine plugin settings.

+###Report

+Reports are the method of generating invoices for customers.
+The layout is set up to be a simple list and you are able to generate a print-out.
+You can add you custom logo via the plugin settings in the Redmine adminstration.

 ## Version History

 * 0.5.3 fixed routing error
 * 0.5.2 fixed error that resulted in reporting plot not being drawn with Ruby 1.8
 * 0.5.1 fixed minor bugs to run with Redmine 2.2.0